Updated July 22

-Despite the buildings reopening, the public should continue conducting business with the city remotely as much as possible.
+Despite the buildings being open, the public should continue conducting business with the city remotely as much as possible.
 City staff will be available via phone or email to help with service requests.
 Some services are also available online.
 If you must come in for service, please call the department from which you need service in advance and make an appointment.

 Below are some specific status updates about key amenities, summer events and operational changes.
 However, the state’s policy and guidance is a moving target, especially given the developing scientific and medical understanding of COVID-19, so the information below is subject to change.

 The front lobbies at Public Safety and Public Works are safely enclosed and restrict public access; however, the City Hall lobby and hallways are not similarly protected.
 Operational changes have been made to serve customers within the lobby area.

 Eagle Valley Golf Course is open for the season.
 As for other public buildings, Central Park and Lookout Ridge indoor playground in the lower level of Central Park and the HealthEast Sports Center (HSC) will remain closed to walk-in guests until further notice.
 Central Park and HSC are hosting small group rentals following guidelines for group size and social distancing set forth by the state.
 Central Park also is open for access to the Washington County Library.

 In order to continue practicing appropriate social distancing, some Council Members, as well as members of staff, continue to participate in city meetings virtually and may do so until further notice.
 In addition, the public continues to have the option of participating in meetings online.